 Recent projects include co curating British Printmaking Japan, an exhibition of 39 British printmakers at the City of Kyoto Museum and other venues in Japan.

-She was for many years a trustee of the Printmakers Council and remains a trustee of the Dresden Trust.
+She was for many years a trustee of the Printmakers Council and is the Vice Chair of the Dresden Trust.

 As a practicing artist her most recent solo exhibition was ‘The Dresden Project” was at the Herbert Museum in Coventry from November 2015 to March 2016.